datamade/probablepeople/docs/index.rst

 Usage
 ============
-The ``parse`` method will split your name string into components, and label each component.
+The ``parse`` method will split your string into components, and label each component.
    .. code:: python

       >>> import probablepeople